 Culture is the future

-In order to realise this future, Hong Kong needs not just artists and administrators, but also talented and professional journalists and critics who can bridge the communication gap between the art world and the public.
-Journalists and critics play a key role in the cultural ecology as they not only bring information to the audience, they also provide with the audience a critical perspective on arts and culture, which, at the end of the day, exist to make our society a better place.
+In order to realise this future, Hong Kong needs not only artists and administrators, but also talented and professional journalists and critics who can bridge the communication gap between the art world and the public.
+Journalists and critics play a key role in the cultural ecology as they not only bring information to the audience, but they also provide the audience a critical perspective on arts and culture, which, at the end of the day, exist to make our society a better place.

-This gave birth to Cultural Journalism Campus [CJC], a non-profit educational initiative that offers professional media experience to aspiring cultural journalists and art critics through a series of workshops and internships during the week of Art Basel in Hong Kong.
+This goal gave birth to Cultural Journalism Campus [CJC], a non-profit educational initiative that offers professional media experience to aspiring cultural journalists and art critics through a series of workshops and internships during the week of Art Basel in Hong Kong.